leshSimon/project1_algorithmTrading/README.md

 --------------
 ### Used stacks
++ Database
-+ Database to save past coronical stock prices
+  + In order to save past coronical stock prices
   + MySQL
   + Schema of list of cmpanies and prices
   + Open, high, low, close price per one day

-+ Deep learning matrix layer for Actor who makes dicisions and Critic which estimates the value of dicision
++ Deep learning layer to construct Actor who makes dicisions and Critic which estimates the value of dicision
+  + In order to construct them
+    + Actor who makes dicisions
+    + Critic which estimates the value of dicision
   + Pytorch
   + LSTM

 +